 Step 3.
 Remove the existing finish from the cabinets:

 There are two options to get rid of the stain off your cabinet.
 You could either sand it off or employ a chemical stripper.
 If you opt to send it away, we recommend utilizing the hand-sander of an electronic beginning with sandpaper that is heavier in grit followed by a second time using more fine sandpaper.
 A chemical stripper may aid in saving time and energy.
 However, you should pay for any warnings included in the project you are considering.
 Chemical strippers typically take approximately 30 minutes to be set.
 Once it’s installed, it will peel off with ease using the help of a scraper.
+Some easy-to-apply stains such as gel stain for cabinets are way easier to remove than the harder, more permanent ones.

 Step 4.
 Use wood conditioner:

-Before diving into the staining process, we advise applying the wood conditioner.
+Before diving into the cabinet staining process, we advise applying the wood conditioner.
 This will ensure that the stain sticks evenly to provide the best results.
 Paintbrushes a thin layer of conditioner.
 Allow your cabinets to dry before scrubbing them lightly using steel wool.

 Step 5.
 Apply the cabinet stain:

+Make sure you choose the best stain for cabinets because that’s what matters the most.
 Now, the staining is underway.
 It is important to apply a thin uniform coating.
 If you notice a spot that appears darker than you’d like, you can use an old cloth to rub the stain away.

 It could take a day or two to completely dry.
 After the stain has completely dried, you can determine whether you require an additional coat.
 So, if you choose to apply several layers of stain, make sure to scratch the cabinet surfaces using steel wool between coats lightly.